 Appendix 2: ASHA’s Stances are Sometimes Wrong

 We can and should care for people better than this.

-Now we’re ready to look at some disturbing (and familiar) therapies that have nothing to do with the conditions that they are designed to therapize, no matter how much they are argued to be grounded in common sense.
+Now we’re ready to look at some disturbing (and familiar) therapies that have nothing to do with the conditions that they were designed (in ignorance) to therapize, no matter how much they are argued (by their inadequately informed designers) to be grounded in common sense.